BACK TO INDEX

 A small-gain theorem is presented for almost global stability of monotone control systems which are open-loop almost globally stable, when constant inputs are applied.
 The theorem assumes "negative feedback" interconnections.
 This typically destroys the monotonicity of the original flow and potentially destabilizes the resulting closed-loop system.

 7. P. de Leenheer, D. Angeli, and E.D.
 Sontag.
 Small-gain theorems for predator-prey systems.
 In Positive systems (Rome, 2003), volume 294 of Lecture Notes in Control and Inform.
 Sci., pages 191-198.
 Springer, Berlin, 2003.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 8. E.D.
 Sontag.
 Asymptotic amplitudes and Cauchy gains: A small-gain principle and an application to inhibitory biological feedback.
 Systems Control Lett., 47(2):167-179, 2002.
 [PDF] Keyword(s): MAPK cascades, cyclic feedback systems, small-gain.